DSAppTeam/Anchors/README.md

 * After an initialization chain is completed, another new chain may be started

     This kind of function is also supported, but in fact the framework advocates unified management of all initialization chains in the application.Because the framework emphasizes that **arbitrary initialization tasks should be business heavyweight initialization code or third-party SDK init** .
 The code can refer to ```MainActivity#testRestartNewDependenciesLink```.

+* The subsequent task chain needs to be modified according to the running result of a certain task

+    When defining a task, you can override ```Task#modifySons``` to obtain the follow-up tasks of the current task, and you can return a new follow-up task id list after cutting according to your needs.
+(Note: It can only be deleted in the original task chain and cannot be added).
+The code can refer to ```MainActivity#testCutoutTask```.

 #### Debug information